elliotstokes/elliotstokes.github.io/_posts/2013-12-04-5-great-grunt-plugins.md

 image: gruntLogo.png
 ---

 I have been using Grunt quite a lot recently and really love the sheer volume and variety of Grunt plugins that have been developed.
-I thought I would pick a few that I really like that others might not have heard of and may find useful.
+I thought I would pick a few that I really like and that others might not have heard of and may find useful.

 ##[grunt-uncss](https://github.com/addyosmani/grunt-uncss)

 This plugin is really useful if you are trying to really get your site performing well on low bandwidth connections.
-It takes your css files and a set of html pages.
-I then parses the html files for used css classes and prunes all the css decelrations out of your file that your page isn't using.
+You define your css files and a set of html pages that you would like to check for unused classes.
+It then parses the html files for unused css classes and prunes all the css classes out of your files that your page isn't using.
 Not a big deal you may ask.
-Well if you use the audit functionality built into chrome on this front page, which just has the boostrap default css plus a few customisations a whopping 94% of the css classe are not being used!
+Well if you use the audit functionality built into chrome on this front page, which just has the boostrap default css plus a few customisations I am not using 94% of the defined css.

 <img src="{{ site.url }}/assets/images/cssAudit.png" class="img-responsive"/>